jklahn/cyoa/README.md

 Tips:
 - Build out the world (make empty/placeholder pages) before adding details and descriptions.
 This will help you better visualize, plan, and structure your game.
+- Adding or removing something from inventory requires a separate 'page'/node be created.
+Once the inventory page has been visited in-game, it will be removed from all linked pages.
+This prevents the page from being re-visited.